ViswaB/cloudcomputing-a2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This purose of this project is to demonstrate the knowledge of building a
+This purose of this project is to demonstrate the knowledge of deploying webservers using CloudFormation

 <p align="right">(<a href="#top">back to top</a>)</p>